| The

 Mulch is especially useful on sloping sites to

 slow runoff and hold soil in place.
+3) Mulches are the first line

 of defense against weeds.
 A good layer of mulch